Published December 12, 2019

-1. From your LinkedIn homepage, click on ‘My Network’ on the top navigation bar.
+From your LinkedIn homepage, click on ‘My Network’ on the top navigation bar.

-3. On the top right of the page click on ‘Manage synced and imported contacts’.
+Click on ‘Manage synced and imported contacts’.

-In your inbox, usually, a couple of minutes later, this message will appear:
+In your inbox, usually a couple of minutes later, this message will appear: